evsaburov/tracker-assistant-nest/README.md

 - "tracker-assistant-nest" this is a variant of the project "tracker-assistant", but now the framework is used.

-- This project uses nestjs 'framework', 'telegraf', 'telegraf-postgres-session' as session middleware.
+- This project uses nestjs framework, 'telegraf', 'telegraf-postgres-session' as session middleware.

 - You need to fill in the file .env .